Interest on Home Mortgage in content page of articles

 Amounts paid out of escrow for real-estate taxes and homeowner's insurance premiums

-If the recipient of the interest is an individual, enter on the dotted lines below line 11 the recipient's:
+The recipient of the interest might be an individual -- not a business.
+If so, enter on the dotted lines below line 11 the recipient's:

-Deduct mortgage interest on rental property as an expense of renting the property.
-This mortgage interest is reported on Schedule E, not Schedule A. Also, if you paid points when you took out the mortgage on your rental property, you can’t deduct the points in the year paid.
+You can deduct mortgage interest on rental property as an expense of renting the property.
+This mortgage interest is reported on Schedule E, not Schedule A. Also, you might have paid points when you took out the mortgage on your rental property.
+If so, you can't deduct the points in the year you paid.
 You must amortize the points over the life of the loan.